Pound Cost Ravaging

-With annuity rates low and anticipated to become even lower, many retirees avoid or delay annuity purchase.
-Instead they seek to live off the investments of their pensions.
-If you are in this situation, even if you are comfortable to continue to take the risk of investing, you now face the additional risk of running out of money – longevity risk.
-A facet of this risk is “pound cost ravaging” i.e. when markets fall, more of your investments need to be sold to generate a constant income and as a consequence there are less investments left to benefit from a rebound in markets.
-Think of it as the effect of compound interest in reverse and it can be devastating over time.
+With annuity rates low, many retirees avoid or delay annuity purchase.
+Instead they seek to live off the investments within their pensions.
+If you are in this situation, even if you are comfortable to continue to take the risk of investing, you face the additional risk of running out of money – longevity risk.
+A facet of this risk is “pound cost ravaging” i.e. when markets fall, more of your investments need to be sold to generate a constant income.
+As a consequence there are less investments left to benefit from a rebound in markets.
+Think of it as the effect of compound interest in reverse.

 Managing this risk is critical, but how?